MarcOlivierFecteau/bliss/README.md

 # Bliss (*noun*): heavenly joy

-This ROS package takes inputs from `joy_node`, and adds features such as rising/falling edge detecion, ans toggle support.
+This ROS package takes inputs from `joy_node`, and adds features such as rising/falling edge detecion, and toggle support.
 The motivation for this package is to bring more advanced controls to joystick controller in ROS.

 > *N.B.* The documentation for this package uses 'ROS' to refer to 'ROS 2'.